Pythm/ad-ElectricalManagement/README.md

 - Easee EV charger component for Home Assistant: [HACS Easee EV Charger integration](https://github.com/nordicopen/easee_hass)

 ## Installation
-Download the `ElectricalManagement` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `electricalManagement` module.
+Download the `ElectricalManagement` directory from inside the `apps` directory here to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory, then add configuration to a .yaml or .toml file to enable the `electricalManagement` module.

 Minimum configuration with suggested values: